Hiking the Wahiawā Hills Trail on Oʻahu

 Go Right

-Wahiawā Hills Loop Split
+Wahiawā Hills Loop Junction

 This is the initial three-way split from the beginning.

-Go left to hike back toward the waterfall and the first stream crossing.
+Here, go left to hike back toward the waterfall and the first stream crossing.

 Go Left